HR611-dnd/modern-magic/content/index.md

 ---
+longform:
+  format: scenes
-title: Welcome To Modern Magic!
+  title: Modern Magic
-draft: false
-tags:
+  workflow: Default Workflow
+  sceneFolder: /
+  scenes: []
+  sceneTemplate: templates/chapter.md
+  ignoredFiles: []
 ---
 This is a one stop shop of notes for our DND Campaign